ZuInnoTe/spark-hadoopoffice-ds/README.md

 Version based on hadoopoffice library 1.0.1 and the new mapreduce API via the [FileFormat API](https://github.com/apache/spark/blob/master/sql/core/src/main/scala/org/apache/spark/sql/execution/datasources/FileFormat.scala) of Spark2 datasources.

 # Options
-All [options from the HadoopOffice library](https://github.com/ZuInnoTe/hadoopoffice/wiki/Hadoop-File-Format), such as metadarta, encryption/decryption or low footprint mode, are supported.
+All [options from the HadoopOffice library](https://github.com/ZuInnoTe/hadoopoffice/wiki/Hadoop-File-Format), such as metadata, encryption/decryption or low footprint mode, are supported.
 However, in the datasource you specify them without the prefix hadoopoffice.
 For example, instead of "hadoopoffice.read.locale.bcp47" you need to specify the option as "read.locale.bcp47".

 There are the following options related to Spark in case you need to write rows containing primitive types.
 In this case a default sheetname need to be set:
 * "write.spark.defaultsheetname", any valid sheetname, e.g. Sheet1